YunanZhu/Pytorch-TestRankIQA/README.md

 # Pytorch-TestRankIQA
 RankIQA was proposed in a ICCV2017 paper by [Liu X](https://github.com/xialeiliu).
-You can get this paper from [arXiv](https://arxiv.org/abs/1707.08347v1) or [ICCV 2017 open access](https://openaccess.thecvf.com/content_iccv_2017/html/Liu_RankIQA_Learning_From_ICCV_2017_paper.html).
+You can get this paper from [arXiv](https://arxiv.org/abs/1707.08347) or [ICCV 2017 open access](https://openaccess.thecvf.com/content_iccv_2017/html/Liu_RankIQA_Learning_From_ICCV_2017_paper.html).

 This repo contains [RankIQA](https://github.com/xialeiliu/RankIQA) model files in Pytorch.
-And you can test RankIQA on TID2013 and LIVE dataset in Pytorch.
+You can use it to test RankIQA on TID2013 and LIVE dataset in Pytorch.
+If you just want to have a quick and simple comparison with RankIQA on your own test set, this repo is suited for you.

 ## Prerequisites
 * Win10 (Not tested on Ubuntu yet)